mikiec84/embulk-input-soracom_harvest/README.md

 1. Please configure minimum seed config.
 2. Run `embulk guess /path/to/seed.yml -o /path/to/config.yml`.
-    * If you have no registered SIMs, guess doesn't work.
+    * If you don't have registered SIMs, guess doesn't work.
-    * If you have no records at Harvest, guess doesn't work.
+    * If you don't have records at Harvest, guess doesn't work.
 3. Run `embulk preview /path/to/config.yml`
 4. Run `embulk run /path/to/config.yml`